harshasureshdevops/project1harshasuresh333/README.md

 editing the data of branch1
-again editing the branch1 data to save changes again again data send  to branch1 to save data
+again editing the branch1 data to save changes again again data send  to branch1 to save data mew data added on that main branch to see  changes